Middle Bay Light: History

 The station was activated in 1885.
 In 1916 the keeper's wife gave birth to a baby that summer at the station.
 According to the Alabama Lighthouse Association web site, the keeper brought a dairy cow to the station and corralled it on a section of the lower deck because his wife was unable to nurse the newborn baby.
 All had to be evacuated when the station survived but was damaged by a hurricane that year.
 The light was automated in 1935.

 The lighthouse was placed on the National Register of Historic Places on December 30, 1974.
 In 1984 the lighthouse was stabilized by Middle Bay Light Centennial Commission in preparation for the centennial celebration.
 In 1996 the Coast Guard loaned the original Fresnel lens to the Ft.
 Morgan Museum for public display.
 In 2002 restoration efforts were begun to repair the lighthouse.

 In 2003, a real-time weather station was added to the lighthouse by the Dauphin Island Sea Lab and the Mobile Bay National Estuary Program.
-Still running, the weather station, one of seven in Mobile Bay, samples precipitation, total and quantum solar radiation, air temperature, relative humidity, wind speed and direction, barometric pressure, water temperature, salinity, water depth, and dissolved oxygen.
+This program is now called ARCOS (Alabama's Realtime Coastal Observing System) and is still active today The weather station, one of seven in Mobile Bay, samples precipitation, total and quantum solar radiation, air temperature, relative humidity, wind speed and direction, barometric pressure, water temperature, salinity, water depth, and dissolved oxygen.
 These data can be viewed in real time.
 From late 2011 - mid 2014 currents and waves were also displayed.